 Uninsured motorist property damage vs. collision coverage

 The key difference between UMPD and collision coverage is that UMPD only covers damage to your vehicle caused by a driver with little or no insurance.
 In contrast, collision coverage applies to any damage to your vehicle caused by a collision with another vehicle or object, regardless of fault.
-There are a few other differences between each coverage that you should consider:

-Uninsured Motorist Property Damage (UMPD): UMPD coverage protects your vehicle and – in some, but not all, states that offer UMPD — belongings in your vehicle from damage by an uninsured or underinsured driver.
-This type of coverage is required in a few states, optional in several states, and unavailable in about half of all states.
+Uninsured motorist coverage protects your vehicle and — in some, but not all, states that offer UMPD — belongings in your vehicle from damage by an uninsured or underinsured driver.
+This type of coverage is a car insurance requirement in a few states, optional in several states, and unavailable in about half of all states.
 Depending on the state and insurer, UMPD may not include a deductible.
+In some states, UMPD coverage won't cover a hit-and-run, in which case you'll need collision coverage for protection against this type of accident.
+Learn more about how insurance covers hit-and-run accidents.

 Important note: Uninsured motorist (UM) coverage may include two parts: uninsured motorist bodily injury (UMBI), which covers injuries to yourself and passengers, as well as uninsured motorist property damage (UMPD), which covers damage to your vehicle and other property.
 States that require UM coverage may only require UMBI, or UMBI and UMPD together.

 If you have collision coverage, then you might not need UMPD coverage since you're already covered for accident-related damage to your vehicle.
-If you have comprehensive coverage, but not collision coverage, then UMPD is worth considering so you're at least covered for vehicle damage caused by uninsured drivers.
+If you have comprehensive car insurance coverage, but not collision coverage, then UMPD is worth considering so you're at least covered for vehicle damage caused by uninsured drivers.

 Pro tip: